NIR-Prompt: A Multi-task Generalized Neural Information Retrieval Training Framework: NIR-Prompt

-The prompt tokens corresponding to each task are $P_1$, $P_q$, $P_2$ and $P_{d}$ in $x_{1}$ and $x_{2}$ respectively.
-These tokens play an important role in the forward computation of transformer layers, reflecting the descriptive knowledge of different tasks in PLM, which can help the model describe different tasks and guide the learning and combination of essential matching signals in essential matching module.
-The training of MDM is updating the parameter of prompt encoders to generate these prompt tokens to optimize the embedding of the token at [MASK] exploiting the knowledge from the PLM.
-This embedding is used as the text representation in dense retrieval and the optimization objective can be the function commonly used in dense retrieval, such as contrastive loss~\cite{contrastive}.
-The training details will be introduced in Section~\ref{training dr}.
-Next, we will introduce two specific implementations of the matching description module, including manual prompt and continuous prompt.
+{The prompt tokens corresponding to each task $t$ are $P_1^{t}$, $P_q^{t}$, $P_2^{t}$ and $P_{d}^{t}$ for the input texts $x_{1}$ and $x_{2}$ respectively.
+They are the descriptions of the task.
+Specifically, $P_1^{t}$ ($P_2^{t}$) define the properties of $x_1$ ($x_2$) such as the query, passage, question, etc. $P_q^{t}$ ($P_d^{t}$) prompts PLM to generate the suitable representation for $x_1$ ($x_2$) by optimizing the embedding of the token at [MASK].
+There is a huge gap between the dual encoder architecture in retrieval and the traditional prompt learning methods.
+It is meanly because that dual encoder architecture requires the two texts to be encoded independently, while traditional prompt learning methods need to input two texts to a pretrained language model (PLM) jointly and prompt the PLM to give the answer (cross encoder architecture).
+To solve this challenge, the training of MDM in Retriever-Prompt is updating the parameter of prompt encoders to generate these prompt tokens to optimize the embedding of the token at [MASK] exploiting the knowledge from the PLM.
+The embedding of the token at [MASK] is used as the text representation in dense retrieval and the optimization objective can be the function commonly used in dense retrieval, such as contrastive loss~\cite{contrastive}.
+The training details will be introduced in the following. }

+{In Reranker-Prompt, different from retrieval, the reranking in IR is an interaction-based process that captures the matching relationship between texts in a more fine-grained way.
+Some text-pair classification tasks with more complex textual interaction information based on cross encoder such as Paraphrase Identification and Natural Language Inference are also considered in reranking to introduce more shared matching signals.
+Given a pair of input texts ($x_1$,$x_2$), we construct the input template to prompt PLM to judge the matching relationship between the input texts by predicting the word at the token of [MASK].
+Specifically, the template for ($x_1$,$x_2$) for reranking is:}

+{where $P_1^{t}$, $P_2^{t}$ and $P_q^{t}$ are the prompt tokens. $P_1^{t}$ and $P_2^{t}$ define the properties of $x_1$ and $x_2$ respectively, $P_q^{t}$ prompts PLM to judge the matching relationship of text pairs and fill the result into [MASK].
+For the classification task, a mapper is used to map the class label to the output word at [MASK].
+For the relevance score estimation task, the probability of the output word at [MASK] is used as the relevance score between $x_1$ and $x_2$. }

+As for the methods of obtaining the value of prompt tokens in matching description module, we design three methods including manual prompt, continuous prompt, and hybrid prompt (specifically for reranking).